-- Municipal Levy – This amount is paid directly to the Village of Myrnam and pays for municipal infrastructure, facilities, service and programs.
+- Municipal Levy – This amount is paid directly to the Village of Myrnam and pays for municipal infrastructure, facilities, service, and programs.

 - School Levy – This amount is collected by the Village of Myrnam and paid directly to Province of Alberta, for maintenance and development of the school system.
-The amount of school funds paid by each municipality is based on population and the tax base.
+The amount of school funds paid by each municipality is based on the population and the tax base.
 All municipalities must collect and forward these funds to the Province.

 - Eaglehill Foundation – This amount is collected by the Village of Myrnam and paid directly to the Eaglehill Foundation and helps pay for senior housing in our area.
 If applicable, all municipalities must collect and forward these funds.

 What if I am late paying my taxes?